 - 3.1 The basic allowance (£4,200) is payable in monthly instalments.
+The Basic Allowance will be increased annually, from 2024, by reference to the annual pay award to Green Book conditioned staff.
 It is intended to recognise the time devoted by Members to carry out their work as members of the Authority, including preparation for and attendance at meetings.
 It is also intended to cover incidental costs such as subsistence and use of Members' homes and ICT devices, including telephones. - 3.2 Where a Member is suspended or partially suspended from their duties as a Member, the part of basic allowance, any special responsibility allowance and any other allowance or reimbursement otherwise payable to them in respect of the period for which they may be suspended or partially suspended shall be withheld.
 Similarly, if as a result of a decision of a Member's constituent council they cease to be a member of the Authority, then the payment of all allowances shall cease from the date of that decision.

-4. Special Responsibility Allowances (SRA)

-(NOTE: No Member may receive more than one SRA)
+4. Special Responsibility Allowances (SRA) (NOTE: No Member may receive more than one SRA)